 Clarendale Six Corners is missing; it’s too far away.
 I also tried to see the tower crane in Oak Park, but had no luck.
 Oh for a tripod, more time, and something ridiculous like a 1000mm zoom lens.

-CTA and Metra rides, Zipcars, Divvy bikes, camera lenses, and solid walking shoes add up.
-You can help offset expenses with a greatly-appreciated donation to Building Up Chicago.
+Are you not entertained?
+Metra and CTA rides, Zipcars, Divvy Bikes, camera lenses, and comfortable walking shoes add up.
+You can help offset expenses by making a greatly-appreciated donation to Building Up Chicago.

 One each in: The Loop (320 South Canal); West Town (1454 West Randolph); Portage Park (Clarendale Six Corners); Gold Coast (Gild); Illinois Medical District (IL Health)

 What are they building?

 Office – 4

 Medical – 1 (IL Health)